Schedule

 just have every visual node draw itself by overriding the _draw function.

-That said, in some ways, it is easier to bring in images as you did in
+That said, it can be easier to bring in images as you did in

 Either approach is fine for the first iteration.